Seduced by color and a strong garden presence

 ‘Strawberry Seduction’ (USPP#18401) has yellow-centered red flowers.
 It is shorter and sturdier than Achillea ‘Paprika’.
 Established (3rd year) height is 30 inches (75 cm); spread 32 inches (81 cm).

 Like Centaurea, this genus has some Greek folklore.
 Chiron the Centaur taught the Greek hero Achilles the healing properties of plants.
-Achilles used poultices from his namesake, Achillea, to heal wounds of his soldiers.
+Afterwards, Achilles used poultices from his namesake, Achillea, to heal wounds of his soldiers.

 - Typically plant 1 liner per 6 to 8-inch (1 gallon, 4 liters) pots